rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Configuration Options

-The SGX Integration Hub configuration can be found in /etc/shub/config.yml.
+The Integration Hub configuration can be found in /etc/ihub/config.yml.

 ### Command-Line Options

-The SGX HUB supports several command-line commands that can be executed only as the Root user:
+The Integrtion HUB supports several command-line commands that can be executed only as the Root user:

 Syntax:

-shub \<command\>
+ihub \<command\>

 #### Available Commands

 ##### Help

-shub help
+ihub help

 Displays the list of available CLI commands

 ##### Start

-shub start
+ihub start

 Start the service

 ##### Stop

-shub stop
+ihub stop

 stops the service

 ##### Status

-shub status
+ihub status

 Reports whether the service is currently running.

 #####  Uninstall

-shub uninstall \[\--purge\]
+ihub uninstall \[\--purge\]

 Removes the service.
-Use \--purge option to remove configuration directory(/etc/shub/)
+Use \--purge option to remove configuration directory(/etc/ihub/)

 ##### Version

-shub version
+ihub version

 Reports the version of the service.